mitsuba-renderer/mitsuba3/README.md

 - ``llvm_ad_rgb``
 - ``cuda_ad_rgb``

-The first two perform classic one-ray-at-a-time simulation using either a RGB or spectral color representation, while the latter two can be used for inverse rendering on the CPU or GPU.
+The first two perform classic one-ray-at-a-time simulation using either an RGB or spectral color representation, while the latter two can be used for inverse rendering on the CPU or GPU.
 To access additional variants, you will need to compile a custom version of Dr.Jit using CMake.
 Please see the